uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 node hello.js
 ```

-This should again log `Hello, World!`.
+This should again print `Hello, World!`.

 Note that for the remainder of this chapter you should follow along using the Node.js console.
 Nevertheless, as we dive further into the Next.js stack, we will have to write JavaScript for the browser runtime environment on a regular basis.